-Double-clicking in certain fields in the Instant Database screen, will trigger Pathagoras to perform designated functions.
+Double-clicking in certain fields in the Instant Database screen will trigger Pathagoras to perform designated functions.
 The state or a value within the field determines the double-click action.

 Right-side double-click possibilities:

 (a) For 2, 3 and 4 below, a key word must exist in any form with the variable name so Pathagoras knows what kind of data you are working with.
-So if the keyword is SSN, it 'exists' if SSN is anywhere in the variable: [SSN] or [Client SSN] or [SSN of Spouse], etc.
+So if the keyword is SSN, it 'exists' only if SSN is anywhere in the variable: [SSN] or [Client SSN] or [SSN of Spouse], etc.

 (b) Again, for 2, 3 and 4 below, the right (value) side must contain at least an 'acceptable value'.
 (For example, if you want to convert a telephone number that contains letter, or an insufficient number of digits, Pathagoras won't know what to do with it.)